 Referring to an earlier era when Mom stayed home and Dad went off to bring home the bacon, State Senator Kelli Stargel, sponsor of the bill, remarked after the recent Senate vote, “It’s just a different world.
 We need to rethink alimony with a changing of the times.”

-SB 718 brings several key changes to Florida alimony law.
+SB 718 brings several key changes to Florida’s alimony law.
 Among them:

 Additionally, the bill amends the definitions of short-term, midterm, and long-term marriages by increasing the lengths of time married.
-They are now less than 11 years, 11-19 years, and 20 or more years.
+They are now less than 11 years old, 11-19 years old, and 20 or more years old.

 Crucially, the bill places into law a rebuttable presumption against awarding alimony for short-term marriage; in exceptional cases, the court may determine a monthly alimony award that may not exceed 25 percent of the obligor’s gross income.
 For midterm marriages, there is no presumption in favor of either party, and alimony may be no greater than 35 percent of the obligor’s income.

-But most controversial among its provisions, however, is the rebuttable presumption in law that when determining alimony, both parties will have a lower standard of living after dissolution of marriage than they enjoyed during the marriage.
+However, the most controversial among its provisions is the rebuttable presumption in law that when determining alimony, both parties will have a lower standard of living after the dissolution of marriage than they enjoyed during the marriage.
 Current law allows judges to take the standard of living established during the marriage into consideration when determining alimony.
 Now, judges won’t have to attempt to maintain a standard of living for one party at the expense of the other.
 Family law is a complex and high-stakes area.
 Consult an attorney if you think SB 718 may affect your case.

 Family law is a complex and high-stakes area.
 Consult an attorney if you think SB 718 may affect your case.